jennifernguyen281/jen.github.io/index.md

 [![Report](https://img.shields.io/badge/PDF-Report-red?logo=PDF)](https://github.com/jennifernguyen281/Forecast-Daily-Interstate-94-Westbound-Traffic-Volume-for-MN-DoT-ATR-Station-301/blob/master/Project%20Paper.pdf)
 [![Presentation](https://img.shields.io/badge/Presentation-salmon?)](https://github.com/jennifernguyen281/Forecast-Daily-Interstate-94-Westbound-Traffic-Volume-for-MN-DoT-ATR-Station-301/blob/master/Project%20Presentation.pdf)

-<div style="text-align: justify"> The purpose of this project is to model the relationship between daily traffic volume and time as well as between daily traffic volume and different weather conditions.
+<div style="text-align: justify"> The purpose of this project is to model the relationship between daily traffic volume (total number of vehicles) and time as well as between daily traffic volume and different weather conditions.
 Study results can be used to generate strategies, such as increasing tolls on specific weekdays, to alleviate traffic jams and help reduce car emissions.
 <br>

 We developed univariate deterministic & stochastic time series models and multivariate models (transfer function models).
 Predictors used in TF models are Average temperature, Amount of rain, and Average percentage of cloud cover.
 The best performing model achieves a test MAPE of 14.74.